extrange/personal-blog/docs/blog-posts/2022-03-03-determinism-and-stoicism.md

 > *What happened, happened, and couldn't have happened any other way.* <br/> Morpheus, [The Matrix Reloaded (2003)](https://www.imdb.com/title/tt0234215/characters/nm0000401)

+Recently, I completed reading the book [A Guide to the Good Life](https://www.goodreads.com/book/show/5617966-a-guide-to-the-good-life) by William B. Irvine, which summarizes stoic insight from Marcus Aurelius, Seneca, Epictetus and Musonius Rufus.
+Briefly:

+1. Practice **negative visualization** regularly - imagine losing things and people you value most, as well as the loss of your own life
+2. Go further, and engage in **voluntary discomfort** - putting yourself in socially embarrassing situations e.g. dressing poorly, and physical suffering e.g. underdressing for the cold
+3. Realize that fame and fortune are not worth having - it is better if we can lessen our desires for them instead
+4. Tranquility is the goal
+5. Avoid befriending people who's values are corrupt
+6. Things which you have no control over - ignore
+7. Things which you have some control over - internalize your goals (e.g. in playing tennis, to play the best match possible), and not the outcome which you cannot control (e.g. winning the match)
+8. Things which you have complete control over - these are your goals and values.
+It could be argued that desires are uncontrollable.
+9. Be fatalistic with respect to the past: what has happened to us in the past, and at this very instant, are beyond our control, and so it is foolish to get upset about these things.

 I've realized several benefits since practicing Stoicism:

 - I feel more in control of my emotions, such as whether to be angry, annoyed, depressed, happy, or cheerful.